The Man on the Eiffel Tower

-The Man on the Eiffel Tower is a 1950 American Ansco Color film noir mystery film starring Charles Laughton, Franchot Tone, Burgess Meredith, and Robert Hutton.
-Ultimately directed by Meredith, it is based on the 1931 novel La Tête d'un homme (A Man's Head) by Belgian writer Georges Simenon featuring his detective Jules Maigret.
-The film was co-produced by Tone and Irving Allen as A&T Film Productions and released by RKO Radio Pictures.
-Much of the outdoor action occurs in familiar Paris locales, including the Eiffel Tower, the Seine, and Pigalle.
+The Man on the Eiffel Tower is a 1949 American-French mystery film, based on the 1931 novelette A Man's Head by Belgian writer Georges Simenon, featuring his detective Jules Maigret.
+It stars Charles Laughton in the lead role, along with Burgess Meredith, Franchot Tone, Robert Hutton, Jean Wallace, and Patricia Roc.
+The film was primarily directed by Meredith, his feature directorial debut, though Laughton directed several scenes himself.
+It was shot entirely on-location in Paris, featuring locales like the Eiffel Tower, the Seine, Pigalle.

-The film is also known as L'homme de la tour Eiffel in France.
+The film was co-produced by Tone and Irving Allen as A&T Film Productions and released by RKO Radio Pictures on December 12, 1949.
+For many years, the film was not widely available, due to Allen's dissatisfaction with the production.

 Plot

 In the streets of Paris, a myopic knife grinder Heurtin is berated by his partner for both his lack of money and initiative.
 Nearby, idle, cash-strapped playboy Kirby enters a restaurant to meet his wife.
 He is warned by the waiter that both his wife and mistress are waiting for him at the bar.
 The wife becomes aware of his relationship with his mistress, taunting Edna that Kirby will have no money until his aunt dies, then leaves.
 Kirby finds a note at his feet revealing that his predicament has been overheard, and he can be helped for a million francs.
 He recognizes it as an invitation to murder, signed "MV".
 As Edna leaves, Kirby claims he has a decision to make and if he throws two aces with poker dice he'll agree.
 All five come up aces.

 In the darkness of the aunt's house Heurtin finds a woman dead.
 In a panic, he falls over, losing his makeshift eyeglasses.
 The figure of a man appears, his feet and hands wrapped to avoid leaving prints.
 He intentionally steps on the glasses, and Heurtin leaves the house in literal blind terror.
 Outside a mysterious accomplice reassures him and promises to protect him if he lays low.